-Each Senator and Member is paid an electorate allowance.
+Each senator and member of the House of Representatives is paid an electorate allowance.

-The amount of electorate allowance is the same for all Senators, but varies with the size of the electorate for Members.
-The Remuneration Tribunal has set the annual amount of electorate allowance for Senators as $32,000 and the rates for Members as follows:
+The amount of electorate allowance is the same for all senators, but varies with the size of the electorate for members of the House of Representatives.
+The Remuneration Tribunal has set the annual amount of electorate allowance for Senators as $32,000 and the rates for members of the House of Representatives as follows:

 (clause 2.8 of Remuneration Tribunal (Members of Parliament) Determination 2019)